Nature of Spinons in 1D Spin Chains

-To define a dispersion relation we introduce a Fourier transform with momentum $q=\frac{2\pi n}{L+1}$, $0\leqslant n \leqslant L$, $n\in\mathbb{Z}$:
+To define a dispersion relation we introduce a Fourier transform with momentum $q=\frac{2\pi n}{L+1}$, $ -L/2 \leqslant n \leqslant L/2$, $n\in\mathbb{Z}$:

-The state $|\Psi(q)\rangle$ is not an eigenstate of the Hamiltonian, so we define its energy as the expectation value and calculate it with respect to the ground state energy $E_0^{L+1}$ of a system of size $L+1$.
-The formula is:
+The state $|\Psi(q)\rangle$ is not an eigenstate of the Hamiltonian, so we define its energy as the expectation value and calculate it with respect to the ground state energy $E_0^{L+1}$ of a system of size $L+1$:

 where $H_{L+1}$ is the Hamiltonian for a system of size $L+1$.